An official website of the United States government

 A: Federal law and regulation determine the differences.

-Federal law doesn’t TFL to cover weight loss medications when prescribed for weight loss as the sole or major condition.
+Federal law doesn’t authorize TFL to cover weight loss medications when prescribed for weight loss as the sole or major condition.
 This is true regardless of the patient's age.

 Other than bariatric surgery, which is authorized for the treatment of morbid obesity, federal regulation only extends coverage for treatment of obesity for beneficiaries with TRICARE Prime or TRICARE Select benefits when provided by network providers.